adrianms509/MicroHack/03-Azure/01-03-Infrastructure/10_Oracle_on_Azure/walkthrough/challenge-2/solution.md

 ### **Task 3: Configure Oracle DB single instance via Ansible**

-Next, we need to configure the OS of the VM.
+Next, we need to configure the OS of the VM and install the Oracle 19c binaries.

 1. Switch to the ansible bootstrap subdirectory for oracle: